Slawcio/playwright-webtesting/README.md

    • Select a product from the search results and navigate to its details page.
    • Add the product to the shopping cart.
    • Verify that the cart updates correctly with the selected item
-   Tasks:
-   Task 1: Test Implementation
+4. Task 1: Test Implementation
    • Implement automated tests in Cypress/Playwright for the outlined scenarios.
 Ensure the tests are modular and reusable.